North Male Atoll Liveaboard Diving in Maldives

 Lankanfinolhu Faru: Another hotspot for manta rays, especially during the southwest monsoon.

-For the Maldives liveaboards itineraries, almost all of them visit both the North and South Male Atoll.
+For the South Male Atoll.
 With the typical 8 days 7 nights trips, the north male atoll liveaboard diving adventure is simply incredible spotting manta rays, hammerheads, guitar sharks and of course, the all popular whale shark.

 When To Go To South Male Atoll?